-Have you ever wondered what’s the difference between a holistic dentist and a biological dentist?
+Have you ever wondered what the difference is between a holistic dentist and a biological dentist?

 What about functional dentistry–what’s that all about?

-As we continue on our journey in the study of holistic oral health (25 years of learning and still going strong 🙂 ), we thought you may enjoy and benefit from hearing our ideas around the differences between several ‘alternative’ dental styles.
+As we continue on our journey studying holistic oral health (25 years of learning and still going strong 🙂 ), we thought you might enjoy and benefit from hearing our ideas on the differences between several ‘alternative’ dental styles.

-Part of the confusion around this subject is that there are no regulations on what words a dental office can use to market their services to the world.
+This subject can sometimes be confusing because there are no regulations for the words that a dental office can use to market their services.

-Unfortunately, this means that a dental office can claim to be ‘holistic’ just by choosing to market themselves in this way (unfortunately, this ‘greenwashing’ is a rather common occurrence).
+Unfortunately, this means that any dental office can claim to be ‘holistic’, even if they’re not.
+This ‘greenwashing’ is a rather common occurrence.

-You see, while there are organizations with certification programs for dentists who are looking to learn more about the whole-body aspects of dentistry, these organizations aren’t universally recognized.
+You see, some organizations have certification programs for dentists who are looking to learn more about the whole-body aspects of dentistry, but these organizations aren’t universally recognized.

-So that means it’s up to us, the public, once again, to increase our knowledge base on this subject.
-Only then can we ask (demand) that the dental industry steps up to the task of providing us the services we want to help us optimally care for our oral health.
+So that means that once again, it’s up to us, the public, to increase our knowledge base on this subject.
+Only then can we ask (demand) the dental industry to step up to the task of providing us with services to help us optimally care for our oral health.

 The pyramid of dental training

-If you imagine the shape of a pyramid, this will provide us a good image to explore the various levels of education a dentist can take themselves through on their journey to whole-body dentistry.
+Imagine the shape of a pyramid.
+This provides good imagery for exploring the various levels of education that a dentist can take themselves through on their journey to whole-body dentistry.

-While not a perfect model, the pyramid image does help us see how a dentist has to have one level of understanding in place before they can reach the next level.
+The pyramid image may not be a perfect example, but it does help us see how a dentist needs to have one level of understanding in place before they can reach the next level.

-This ‘over-compartmentalization’ of the body is a very, very common mistake we make in the modern world, especially in the medical and dental industries (over-compartmentalized thinking is foundational in the western medical and dental paradigm).
+This ‘over-compartmentalization’ of the body is a very common mistake we make in the modern world, especially in the western medical and dental industries.

-The next level is a mercury-free dentist who only uses composite resin or ceramic filling materials in their practice and who chooses to get trained by a group like IAOMT or New Directions Dentistry to learn specific protocols for how to safely remove mercury fillings.
+The next level is a mercury-free dentist who only uses composite resin or ceramic filling materials in their practice and who has been trained by a group like the IAOMT or New Directions Dentistry to learn specific protocols for how to safely remove existing mercury fillings.

 This dentist will take extra precautions to protect the patient and any staff during an amalgam filling removal.
 Here’s a good read for learning about the steps for safe removal of mercury fillings.